neophob/PixelController/README.md

 * Did you forgot to **edit the configuration file** `config.properties`.
 Take a look at the config examples files in the `data/config.examples` directory!
 * Did you flash the **correct firmware** to your Arduino/Teensy?
 * **PixelInvaders panels**: Make sure that the Panel shows an **animated rainbow pattern** when the panels are powered on (make sure that you also power the Arduino/Teensy board).
-If you don't see a animated rainbow, make sure the directon of the modules is correct and that the Arduino/Teensy, LED modules and PSU share common ground.
+If you don't see a animated rainbow, make sure the direction of the modules is correct and that the Arduino/Teensy, LED modules and PSU share common ground.
 Verify the Arduino IDE don't spit out errors when you upload the firmware to the teensy
 * **PixelInvaders panels**: Multiple users reported that the PixelInvader firmware did not work on a new Arduino UNO r3 board.
 I think the reason for this is the big serial latency.
 However using a Arduino UNO r1 worked flawlessly.
 Technically this is not a big